wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 ## Market share #

-   Amazon had an early lead in 2006 and has been maintaing its lead even though Microsoft and Google are growing fast as well with 50%+ annual growth<a target="_blank" href="http://www.kpcb.com/internet-trends" title="slide 185/294 from Mary Meeker's May 30, 2018">*</a>
+   Amazon had an early lead in 2006 and has been maintaining its lead even though Microsoft and Google are growing fast as well with 50%+ annual growth<a target="_blank" href="http://www.kpcb.com/internet-trends" title="slide 185/294 from Mary Meeker's May 30, 2018">*</a>
    <img alt="aws-onboarding-cloud-growth-441x272.jpg" width="441" src="https://user-images.githubusercontent.com/300046/40881057-5dc36fd6-667a-11e8-9166-cd5803dde7c3.jpg">

    At the end of 2018, corporate filings reavealed this:<br />